Aomori Nebuta Matsuri: Origin and history

-The most widely known explanation is that the festival originated from the flutes and taiko future shōgun Sakanoue no Tamuramaro used to attract the attention of the enemy during a battle in Mutsu Province.
-The Tamuramaro Shō (Tamuramaro Prize) was created around this explanation in 1962 to be awarded to the festival's best group participant (later renamed to the Nebuta Taishō).
+The most widely known explanation is that the festival originated from the flutes and taiko that the future early 9th century shōgun Sakanoue no Tamuramaro used to attract the attention of the enemy during a battle in Mutsu Province.
+In 1962, the Tamuramaro Shō (Tamuramaro Prize) was created around this explanation to be awarded to the festival's best group participant, an award later renamed the Nebuta Taishō (grand prize).
 However, it is unlikely that Tamuramaro actually conducted military expeditions in what is currently Aomori Prefecture, so this explanation is considered to be a legend.
 The festival most likely evolved out of traditional Shinto ceremonies like Tanabata.

 Another explanation involves the etymology of the word Nebuta (ねぶた).
 Aterui (阿弖流為), a general from the Tōhoku region, united the Emishi people who had been chased out of their native territory and defeated Ki no Kosami's army of 50,000 at Kitakami River to advance all the way to Fuji, Shizuoka.
 This army battled Sakanoue no Tamuramaro's forces for over 12 years, but was ultimately defeated.
 Aterui was captured and taken to Osaka Prefecture, where he was granted an audience with the ruler before being beheaded.
 Aterui's severed head was shown off to the public, and his family and followers still remaining in the Tōhoku region were forced to dig large holes where they were buried alive.
 Dirt was thrown over these graves, and those who surrendered to the Japanese forces and became slaves were instructed to stomp over the dirt.
 This event is said to be the origin of Nebuta (written "根蓋" in kanji), as Aterui's followers were sent back to their roots or to the world of the dead (根) with the dirt as a covering (蓋).
 According to this episode, the dancers stomp the ground while carrying the float of Sakanoue No Tamuramaro on their shoulders.